-All potential investors must request a copy of the Product Disclosure Statement which contains the details of the property and the investment.
-Investors must complete and sign the application form located within the Product Disclosure Statement and provide along with payment the applicable identity verification (as required under the Anti-Money Laundering (AML) legislation).
+All potential investors must request a copy of the Product Disclosure Statement or Information Memorandum which contains the details of the property and the investment.
+Investors must complete and sign the application form located within the documentation and provide, along with payment, the applicable identity verification (as required under the Anti-Money Laundering (AML) legislation).

-In most cases the property is sold upon the passing of a resolution by investors of 75% or more (one vote is attributable to each Limited Partnership Unit).
+In most cases the property is sold upon the passing of a resolution by 75% or more of the investors.

 Yes.
-Upon the sale of the Property and the winding up of the Scheme, investors may receive a return which is greater than the $50,000 paid for each Unit if the net sale proceeds from the sale of the Property exceed the total capital paid by Investors.
-The property can only be sold upon the investors approval.
-In most cases the approval threshold is 75%.
+Upon the sale of the property and the winding up of the scheme/fund, investors may receive a return which is greater than the amount paid for each unit/share if the net sale proceeds from the sale of the property/properties exceed the total capital paid by investors.
+The same may occur with a secondary sale.
+There is no guarantee that there will be any capital gain.

-In most cases distributions are made to investors monthly in arrears and paid directly to the investor’s nominated bank account.
-In most syndications sold down by Bayleys Real Estate payments are made on the 7th day of each subsequent month.
+In most cases distributions are made to investors monthly in arrears and paid directly to the investor’s nominated bank account

-For New Zealand properties structured as a Portfolio Investment Entity (PIE), at the time of application investors elect their prescribed investor rate (PIR) based on their taxable income.
-Investors PIR is then used to calculate the tax payable on the income allocated to them and the distributions to investors are net of this amount.
+For New Zealand assets/funds structured as a Portfolio Investment Entity (PIE), at the time of application investors elect their Prescribed Investor Rate (PIR) based on their taxable income.
+Investors’ PIR is then used to calculate the tax payable on the income allocated to them and the distributions to investors are net of this amount.

-For Australian properties, sturctures differ depending on the specific asset and value.
+For Australian properties, structures differ depending on the specific asset and value.
 The most recent offer was an Australian Limited Liability Partnership (LLP), where the LLP has to comply with the tax requirements in both Australia and New Zealand.

 Typically most of the offers utilise a mixture of equity and debt funding and are geared with non-recourse prime bank debt, with the balance investors’ equity.
 In a market like we have at present, where property income yields are significantly higher than borrowing costs, a sensible level of leveraging increases an investor’s return on equity.

-Bayleys Real Estate Limited and Augusta have a long standing relationship with the key parties in the management on both sides transacting property together for over 20 years.
+Bayleys Real Estate Limited and Centuria NZ (formerly Augusta) have a long standing relationship with the key parties in the management on both sides transacting property together for over 20 years.

-Augusta are the Manager.
-They structure the offer, arrange bank funding and issues the Product Disclosure Statement.
-Augusta is responsible for the Limited Partnership and property management, including the facilities and property management, preparation of annual financial statements and payments of monthly distributions.
-Augusta will send investors quarterly updates on their investment.
-Find out more about Augusta.
+Centuria NZ are the Manager.
+They structure the offer, arrange bank funding and issue the Product Disclosure Statement or relevant documentation.
+Centuria NZ is responsible for the investor management and property management, including the facilities and property management, preparation of annual financial statements and payments of monthly distributions.
+Centuria NZ will send investors quarterly updates on their investment.
+Find out more about Centuria NZ.

-Investing in property syndications has the usual risks associated with commercial property ownership such as tenancy risk and interest rate risk.
-The risks with regard to each property investment are outlined in detail in the relevant Product Disclosure Statement.
+Investing in property syndications/funds has the usual risks associated with commercial property ownership such as tenancy risk and interest rate risk.
+The risks with regard to each property investment are outlined in detail in the relevant Product Disclosure Statement or Information Memorandum.

-The fees include management, brokerage, legal and accounting which vary from syndication to syndication.
-These are outlined in detail in the relevant Product Disclosure Statement.
+The fees include management, brokerage, legal and accounting which vary from offer to offer.
+These are outlined in detail in the relevant Product Disclosure Statement or Information Memorandum.
 All forecast pre-tax returns are after any fees.

-Under the Financial Markets Conduct Act 2013 and Financial Markets Supervisors Act 2011 the Limited Partnership has an appointed Supervisor.
-In the case of Augusta investments sold by Bayleys Real Estate the supervisor is Covenant Trustee Services Limited.
-The supervisor’s role is to monitor that the manager is complying with the Governing Document and look after the interests of the investors for example they hold the certificate of title and authorise payments
+Under the Financial Markets Conduct Act 2013, managed investment schemes must have a licensed independent supervisor.
+The supervisor’s role is to monitor that the manager is complying with the Governing Document and look after the interests of the investors.
+For example they hold the certificate of title and authorise payments.